-Which brings me to my next intermediate level tip.
+This brings me to my next intermediate-level tip.

 What does it mean to be “pickleball ready?”
 Well, it’s simple.

-When you’re not actively hitting a shot, you should always have your paddle up and towards the center of your chest.
-This, along with being on the balls of your feet is the ready position.
+When you’re not actively hitting a shot, you should always have your paddle up and toward the center of your chest.
+This, along with being on the balls of your feet is the ready position in pickleball.

 By being in the ready position with your paddle centered and up, you’ve put yourself in the best position to attack with a forehand or a backhand.